The following information is provided as a resource for members of the Assumption community

 With regard to individuals traveling to areas with a U.S. State Department Level 3 or Level 4 Travel Advisory (China, Iran, Italy, Japan and South Korea) they will be prohibited from returning to campus for 14 days and must be cleared by their physician.
 If the U.S. State Department designates a Level 3 or 4 Travel Advisory for other countries, visitors to those countries are also prohibited from returning to campus for 14 days.

 The Centers for Disease Control recommends that individuals traveling to the United States from countries such as Italy with a Level 2 or 3 Travel Warning “should stay home for 14 days…and practice social distancing.”
-The College expresses its gratitude to families and students for following the CDC guidelines.
+The University expresses its gratitude to families and students for following the CDC guidelines.
 As an additional precaution, before students are welcomed back to campus, they must be cleared by a physician and provide documentation that they are free of coronavirus symptoms.
 Some families have inquired about measures to take with regard to the 14-day self-isolation period.
 Below, please find suggestions from MIT Medical relative to self-isolation protocols:

 Monitor symptoms and contact your primary care physician if you or anyone in your home suspects symptoms of coronavirus.
 (Cough, fever, shortness of breath.)